29th September, 2020

 Fixed (Fixed) — Uses the designated preferred path flag, if it has been configured.
 Otherwise, it uses the first working path discovered at system boot time.
 If the ESX/ESXi host cannot use the preferred path or it becomes unavailable, ESX/ESXi selects an alternative available path.
 The host automatically returns to the previously-defined preferred path as soon as it becomes available again.
 This is the default policy for LUNs presented from an Active/Active storage array.

-Round Robin (RR) — Uses an automatic path selection rotating through all available paths, enabling the distribution of load across the configured paths For Active/Active storage arrays, all paths will used in the Round Robin policy.
-For Active/Passive storage arrays, only the paths to the active controller will used in the Round Robin policy.
+Round Robin (RR) — Uses an automatic path selection rotating through all available paths, enabling the distribution of load across the configured paths For Active/Active storage arrays, all paths will be used in the Round Robin policy.
+For Active/Passive storage arrays, only the paths to the active controller will be used in the Round Robin policy.

 Notes: Round Robin is not supported on all storage arrays.
 We need to check with the array documentation or storage vendor to see if Round Robin is supported and/or recommended for the array and configuration.
-Switching to a unsupported or undesirable pathing policy can result in connectivity issues to the LUNs (worst case if can cause an outage).
+Switching to an unsupported or undesirable pathing policy can result in connectivity issues to the LUNs (worst case if can cause an outage).

 TekSlate is the best online training provider in delivering world-class IT skills to individuals and corporates from all parts of the globe.
 We are proven experts in accumulating every need of an IT skills upgrade aspirant and have delivered excellent services.
 We aim to bring you all the essentials to learn and master new technologies in the market with our articles, blogs, and videos.
 Build your career success with us, enhancing most in-demand skills .